Yes, You Can Now Build Brand New And Get Cash Flow

 We are currently facing the same challenges as most other investors the most significant of which is financing.
 This has definitely been the largest stressor for us along the whole journey and we have found that we needed to be creative to solve it.
 The challenge for us is that the financing sandbox for construction is even smaller, as many lenders are not interested in construction financing, or they will only lend based on construction costs (not on actual finished market value).
 Although this has been a challenge, it has also been one of our greatest opportunities and has helped our business move forward!

 To overcome this obstacle we have worked with a couple of cash investors who have financed our construction until we could apply a traditional mortgage.
-Also, through this challenge we have started to use registered funds – at this point primarily as second mortgages on the two houses we have built.
-We have also begun researching more sophisticated ways of using registered funds so we can pool multiple investors registered funds together for larger scale projects.
+Also, through this challenge, we have started to use registered funds – at this point primarily as second mortgages on the two houses we have built.
+We have also begun researching more sophisticated ways of using registered funds so we can pool multiple investors’ registered funds together for larger-scale projects.

 We are very excited about the creative and unique approach we are using to be involved in real estate.
 We believe that it reflects who we are and is also creating a pathway that will allow us to achieve our goals.

 Scott Street has found a perfect outlet for his creativity, passion, analysis and work ethic in real estate.
-Scott has been a REIN member and personally investing in real estate since 2008.
+Scott has been a REIN member and has personally invested in real estate since 2008.
 In 2010 he and his business partner founded Summit Pacific Properties which builds and holds rental properties in Chilliwack, BC.
 Primarily working with investors they, have raised over $1 million in the past two years and they are currently managing their portfolio of 14 doors.